-Required records shall be retained for a period of three (3) years after termination of this Agreement, except as follows: (1) Records that are the subject of audit findings shall be retained for ten (10) years after such findings have been resolved; and (2) records for nonexpendable property shall be retained for three (3) years after its disposition.
-Nonexpendable property is defined in 2CFR-200.333.
+Required records shall be retained for a period of three (3) years after termination of this Agreement, except as follows: (1) Records that are the subject of audit findings shall be retained for three (3) years after the program ends or three years after such findings have been resolved, whichever is longer; and (2) records for nonexpendable property shall be retained for three (3) years after its disposition.
+Nonexpendable property is defined in 2 CFR 200.333.